 Under the ‘hold to collect and sell’ business model, the objective is to both collect the contractual cash flows and sell the financial asset.
 In contrast to the ‘hold to collect’ business model, sales are integral rather than incidental, and consequently, this business model typically involves a greater frequency and volume of sales.
+Also remember the fair value option in financial instruments can be elected (designated) to apply the classification and measurement into ‘Fair value through profit or loss‘ and equity instrument can elect to use the ‘fair value through other comprehensive income‘.

 Only financial assets that meet the SPPI test and are held in a ‘hold to collect and sell’ business model can be classified at fair value through other comprehensive income for debt.
 One example would be government or corporate bonds that are held with the dual objective of holding those bonds to earn interest and selling those bonds before their maturity in order to generate cash for investment or liquidity purposes.